Battle of Curupayty

 The Battle of Curupayty was a key battle in the Paraguayan War.
 On the morning on 22 September 1866, the joint force of Brazilian, Argentine, and Uruguayan armies attacked Paraguayan fortified trenches on Curupayty.
 The Paraguayans were led by general José Eduvigis Díaz.
 This position was held by 5,000 men and 49 cannons, some of them in hidden places out of the attackers view.
 The Imperial Brazilian Navy gave support to the 20,000 assailants, but the ships had to keep some distance from the guns at the fortress of Humaitá, which led to the lack of accuracy and impact of the ship's fire.
 The navy's failure was crucial at the later ground battle result.

 The Paraguayans were also successful in misleading their foes: a trench drew most of the Brazilian fire, but the Paraguayan troops were located elsewhere.
 Around 20 percent of the almost 20,000 allied (Brazilian and Argentine) troops involved in the attack were lost; Paraguay lost less than a hundred men.
 The utter failure resulted in the change of the Allied command.
 Paraguay's biggest success in the ultimately disastrous war was limited because its military leader, Francisco Solano López, did not counterattack the defeated Allies.
+This failure for the coalition has been called their "greatest defeat of the war".

 Opposing Forces

 Naval bombardment

-The 22 September attack started with a bombardment by admiral Joaquim Marques Lisboa's fleet at 07:00 which lasted until noon, but with little effect.
+The 22 September attack started with a bombardment by Admiral Tamandaré's fleet at 07:00 which lasted until noon, but with little effect.
 Participating in the attack were the ships Brasil, Barroso, Tamandaré, Ipiranga, Belmonte, Parnaíba, Pedro Affonso, Forte de Coimbra, and the gunboats No. 1, 2, and 3.
 Despite the firing of 5,000 bombs and shells, only one Paraguayan gun was damaged.